 Contact the waterway you want to use and register with the Environment Agency by downloading the application form.
 The River Thames boat licence annual registration runs from 1 January to 31 December.

-Contact the Association of Inland Navigation Authorities (AINA) to find the best navigation authority for other areas.
+Contact the Inland Waterways Association of Great Britain to find the best navigation authority for other areas.

 If you have boat ownership in the United Kingdom you should check your licence or registration for extra rules that apply to your waterway.
 An enforcement notice or penalty may get issued.